open-esq/regulationcrowdfunding/corporate_form.md

 ### Overview

 Each director will receive his/her voting token from the stockholder meeting.
 The voting token will allow the directors to vote for proposals in a specific DAO.
+A simple majority of directors should suffice to carry a vote, with at least 2/3 present for a quorum.
+Meetings can be carried out remotely in accordance with Delaware law.

 ### Relevant Law